Award Nominations Deadline for 2019 is October 31, 2018.

-US HUPO is pleased to support two annual awards recognizing excellence in the field of proteomics.
+US HUPO is pleased to host three annual awards recognizing excellence in the field of proteomics.
 The Robert J. Cotter New Investigator Award was established in 2013.
 The Gilbert S. Omenn Computational Proteomics Award was established in 2016.
 In addition, the newly established JPR Distinguished Achievement in Proteomics Award will be open for nominations beginning for 2019 award.

 Self-nominations are encouraged for both awards.
 All nominations should be made using the online applications below.

 Deadline to apply / nominate is October 31, 2018.

 Donald F. Hunt Distinguished Achievement in Proteomics Award